terkill/chef-stackdriver/README.md

 ### apache

+* enable - enable the apache plugin.
+Default is false.
-mod_status_url - Mod status URL for apache.
+* mod_status_url - Mod status URL for apache.
 Default = http://127.0.0.1/server-status?auto
-user - Mod status username for apache plugin. password - Mod status password for apache plugin.
+* user - Mod status username for apache plugin.
+* password - Mod status password for apache plugin.

 ### elasticcache

-enable - enable the elasticcache plugin.
-Default is false. url - elastic search status url
+* enable - enable the elasticcache plugin.
+Default is false.
+* url - elastic search status url

 ### mongodb

-enable - enable the mongodb plugin.
-Default is false. host - location of the mongodb instance. port - port of the mongodb isntance. username - if a username is required for access. password - if a password is required for access. secondary_query - all dbStat queries will be executed on a secondary node to avoid performance hits to the main db while adding a bit of latency to the metric data due to the eventual consistent nature of secondary nodes.
+* enable - enable the mongodb plugin.
 Default is false.
+* host - location of the mongodb instance.
+* port - port of the mongodb isntance.
+* username - if a username is required for access.
+* password - if a password is required for access.
+* secondary_query - all dbStat queries will be executed on a secondary node to avoid performance hits to the main db while adding a bit of latency to the metric data due to the eventual consistent nature of secondary nodes.
+Default is false.

 ### nginx

-enable - enable the nginx plugin.
-Default is false. url - location of the nginx_status output. username - if a username is required for access. password - if a password is required for access.
+* enable - enable the nginx plugin.
+Default is false.
+* url - location of the nginx_status output.
+* username - if a username is required for access. password - if a password is required for access.

 ### redis

-enable - enable the redis plugin.
-Default is false. node - name of the redis node host - location of the redis instance. port - port for the redis instance. timeout - time to wait for missing values.
+* enable - enable the redis plugin.
+Default is false.
+* node - name of the redis node
+* host - location of the redis instance.
+* port - port for the redis instance.
+* timeout - time to wait for missing values.

 # Recipes